 Metatarsal pads are a common treatment option for metatarsalgia, but they must be applied correctly to be effective.
 Many runners and athletes have been to a foot doctor or sports doctor who made them custom sports orthotics with a metatarsal pad.
 When we ask the runner if it helps, they typically reply “No” and that “It does not help at all and may be making it worse”.

 The problem is that the metatarsal pad has been placed incorrectly on the custom orthotic.
 It is essential to have the metatarsal pad in the correct location in order to ease the condition.
 As noted above, the ligament that helps support and stabilize the metatarsal bones and metatarsal arch is sprained.
 This allows the metatarsal bones to “drop” and be lower to the ground.

 When the metatarsal pad is placed correctly just behind the metatarsal head (just behind the painful location) alleviation of the foot and arch pain is achieved.
 It is not unusual for us to correctly place a metatarsal pad for a patient and have them walk pain-free right then and there!

 Properly placed metatarsal pads are a fast and effective treatment for metatarsalgia, but they are sometimes not enough to fix this common running foot injury.
-When this “quick-fix” fails the San Diego Running Institute can refer you to Dr. Victor Runco.
+When this “quick-fix” fails the San Diego Running Institute can refer you to Dr. Bruce Allen.
 He is a foot pain specialist and has helped hundreds of runners and non-runners with metatarsalgia and other foot pain conditions.